 2. Students will have arrived with some professionalism components already understood.
 Some skills and competencies will be taught and practiced (such as communication skills and clinical skills), some rules are non-negotiable and must be followed (dress code) and some attributes will be developed by immersion (group working, self-motivation etc).
-These components will be further developed and new ones added during years 3 to 5 of the MBChB and other will be developed in Foundation years.
+These components will be further developed and new ones added during the programme and other will be developed in Foundation years.